coezbek/registerbekanntmachungen/README.md

 > [!IMPORTANT]
 > This project is not affiliated with handelsregister.de.
 It is not an official source of truth.
 This data may be incomplete or outdated.
 The tool might mangle or miss entries.
 Use at your own risk.

-This Ruby Gem provides a simple scraper for the "Registerbekanntmachungen" (notices of changes in corporate directory) announced by the German Handelsregister.
+This Ruby Gem provides a simple scraper for the "Registerbekanntmachungen" (notices of changes in corporate directory) announced by the [German Handelsregister on their page](https://www.handelsregister.de/rp_web/xhtml/bekanntmachungen.xhtml).

 These Registerbekanntmachungen only contain officially mandated publications such as those mandated by [Handelsgesetzbuch HGB §10](https://www.gesetze-im-internet.de/hgb/__10.html).
 It does not contain all changes in the corporate directory, only those that are required to be published (in particular declarations to delete i.e. 'Löschungen' and 'Umwandlungen').